danielhenrymantilla/seal-the-deal.rs/README.md

 }
 ```

-This approach does effectively and nicely seal that method from being overridden:
+This approach does effectively and nicely seal that method, preventing it from being overridden:

-  - since the clause is trivially implemented for (at least one, in practice, all) lifetime(s),
+  - since the clause is trivially implemented for for at least one lifetime (in practice all of
-    callers are not hindered by it.
+    them), callers are not hindered by it.

       - underspecified lifetime params are fine, they do not cause "inference ambiguity errors";
       - this clause is `dyn`-compatible!
-      - method being in the actual trait, it remains visible in the docs;
+      - since the method stays in the actual trait, it remains visible in the docs;
           - a `() : Sealed<'seal>` will be visible, which is rather low-noise w.r.t. the semantics
             involved.

-  - and yet the clause appears to be complex/convoluted enough for Rust not to allow "looser"
+  - and yet the clause appears to be complex/convoluted enough for Rust not to allow skipping it,
-    implementations like it sometimes does, hence the "lifetime mismatch" when people attempt to do
+    hence the "lifetime mismatch" when people attempt to do actual impls.
-    actual impls.

   - technically-speaking, it is possible for a same-module or submodule-thereof to have enough
     visibility of `__SomeTraitඞseal_the_deal::Sealed` to be able to repeat, _verbatim_, the clause.